Hywan/code-tour-rs/README.md

 ## Install

-This is a classic Rust project, thus add `code_tour` to your `Cargo.toml` file, and that's it.
+This is a classic Rust project, thus add `code-tour` to your `Cargo.toml` file, and that's it.

 ## License